SpiderGeneral/Time-changer/README.md

 and replace it with the code in WorldInfo.java

-then make a new class named ModNightTime in the mod draggable system and make it not render anything
+then make a new class named ModTimeChanger in the mod draggable system and make it not render anything

 add it to your mod Instances :)